albkirk/TCP2Serial/README.md

 ### 10- Start it at boot

-It is suggested to start the tool at boot by using  crontab, by appending the last line below:
+It is suggested to start the tool at boot by using crontab.
+You need to append the last line written below:

 ```bash
 $ crontab -e